SiddharthBhatnagar444/HR-project-dashboard/README.md

 - **Interactive Filters / Slicers:** Department, job role, job level, overtime, and satisfaction

 ### d) Business Impact & Insights
-- Identify high-attrition departments and roles
+- To identify high-attrition departments and roles to help HR create targeted retention strategies.
-- Highlight gender pay gaps and promotion patterns
+- To identify hidden biases and ensure equitable workplace policies.
-- Guide HR in restructuring promotion cycles to retain talent
+- To guide HR in restructuring promotion cycles to retain talent
-- Support data-driven HR decisions for engagement & retention
+- To support data-driven HR decisions for engagement & retention

 ---